Public Health (MSc)

 Modules

-Tackling Inequalities in Health (15 Credits)
+Tackling Inequalities in Health (15 credits)

-Public Health Approaches to Physical Activity and Nutrition (15 Credits)
+Public Health Approaches to Physical Activity and Nutrition (15 credits)

-Promoting Public Health (15 Credits)
+Global Public Health (15 credits)

-Public Health Practice (15 Credits))
+Public Health Practice (15 credits)

-Dissertation in Public Health (60 Credits))
+Dissertation in Public Health (60 Credits)

 Entry Requirements